FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

             }
         ]

-- job group list: list of job groups; each group include a list of scripts and configuration files for FATE & non-FATE jobs
+- job group list: list of job groups; each group includes a list of (script, configuration) pairs

   - job: name of job to be run, must be unique within each group list